boot2docker/boot2docker/README.md

 ===========

 boot2docker is a lightweight Linux distribution based on [Tiny Core Linux](http://tinycorelinux.net) made specifically to run Docker containers.
-It runs completely from RAM, weighs ~38MB and boots in ~5-6s (YMMV).
+It runs completely from RAM, weighs ~23MB and boots in ~5-6s (YMMV).

-It was made during the Global Docker Hack Day on Dec.
-3, 2013.

 Download
 --------